-PM speaks with Bahraini Crown Prince, reviews bilateral ties | Politics
+PM speaks with Bahraini crown prince, reviews bilateral ties | Politics

 Prime Minister Narendra Modi on Tuesday spoke with his Bahraini counterpart Prince Salman bin Hamad Al Khalifa and reviewed bilateral ties, while noting that the relationship has seen continued progress in diverse sectors.

-During their telephonic conversation, Prime Minister Modi thanked the Bahraini leadership for taking excellent care of the Indian community in Bahrain during the COVID pandemic, as also for looking after their social and cultural needs, the Prime Minister's Office said in a statement.
+During their telephonic conversation, Modi thanked the Bahraini leadership for taking excellent care of the Indian community in Bahrain during the Covid pandemic, as also for looking after their social and cultural needs, the Prime Minister's Office said in a statement.

 The Crown Prince conveyed greetings on the Republic Day of India.